marianmeres/demino/README.md

 The actual _route_ format and strategy how it is matched depends on the active router instance.
-By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships with additional two implementations as well.
+By default, Demino uses [simple-router](https://github.com/marianmeres/simple-router), but ships with some additional implementations as well.
 Also, it should be fairly easy to integrate any 3rd-party routing library as well.
 More on this down below.

 ```typescript